 If you’re pregnant, read Ina May’s Guide to Childbirth from cover to cover and then read it again!
 Ina May is the nation’s leading midwife.
-Her birth statistics speak for themselves.
-The national cesearean average is 31% and climbing.
+The national cesarean average is 31% and climbing.
 Ina May’s is less than 2% over 30 years.
 Ina May trusts birth and labor.
 Read this book and be inspired to trust in the process of labor.
 You’ll read a variety of birth stories so you can see how labor is different for every woman.
 Some of the topics addressed are avoiding an episiotomy, vaginal birth after cesarean, choosing a caregiver, and the emotional aspect of labor.

 The Womanly Art of Breastfeeding: Seventh Revised Edition (La Leche League International Book)

 is a comprehensive guide to being successful at breastfeeding.
 Read it while pregnant so you know what to expect and then keep it on hand to answer questions that may come up after your baby is born.
 Contains evidenced-based research.
 Tips on continuing to nurse your baby after going to work.

-Dr. William Sears and his wife Martha Sears team up to write the The Birth Book: Everything You Need to Know to Have a Safe and Satisfying Birth (Sears Parenting Library).
+Dr. William Sears and his wife Martha Sears team up to write The Birth Book: Everything You Need to Know to Have a Safe and Satisfying Birth (Sears Parenting Library).
 The book starts with all eight of Martha’s birth stories.
 Important information includes how to choose your doctor or midwife.
-This book gives a good overview of pregnancy, labor and birth.
+This book gives a good overview of pregnancy, labor, and birth.

 by Carl Jones is a quick and simple read with exercises in it that will help you achieve relaxation for your mind and body.
 This book helps to dispel fears you might have surrounding birth.
 I use the word pictures with my doula clients and couples in childbirth class.
 One of my favorites!

 Natural Childbirth the Bradley® Way by Susan McCutcheon is a practical hands-on learning tool in helping you to achieve a natural birth using many different relaxation techniques.
 Susan is a nurse and this is a much different read than the book by Dr. Bradley himself.

 A must read for every birth junkie (doulas and childbirth educators) is Robbie Davis-Floyd’s anthropological look at the history of birth in America.
 She talks about how women in America view birth as a result of our culture and growing up with medicalized hospital birth as the norm.
 She follows the move from birth in the home to the mass migration to birthing in the hospital and the grassroots effort to bring birth back where it belongs~ in the home.
 She explains the history of childbirth education.